J. Brian Atwood

 Andrew Card has enjoyed a distinguished career that began in the mid-70s, when he was elected to the Massachusetts State Legislature.
 A few years later, he was tapped by President Ronald Reagan to serve as deputy assistant to the president and director of intergovernmental affairs.
 Mr. Card later served in President George H. W. Bush’s administration as assistant to the president and deputy chief of staff, where he managed the daily operations of the White House.
 He went on to be the 11th US secretary of transportation before being selected by then President-elect George W. Bush to be White House Chief of Staff, a position he held for nearly six years, making him the second longest serving chief of staff in modern history.
 Most recently, Mr. Card was acting dean of the Bush School of Government and Public Service at Texas A&M University, a position he held for several years.
 He was also executive director in the Office of the Provost.
-A native of Holbrook, Massachusetts, he is very familiar with Franklin Pierce University.
-He previously served on the Franklin Pierce Board of Trustees, helping to develop the university’s program in mass communication, named after fellow Franklin Pierce trustee, Marlin Fitzwater.
-He is the recipient of many honorary degrees, including one from Franklin Pierce University in 2002.
+In 2018, Mr. Card was elected as the new chairman of the National Endowment for Democracy (NED).

 Andrew C. von Eschenbach, M.D. currently serves as President of Samaritan Health Initiatives, Inc. and as an Adjunct Professor at University of Texas MD Anderson Cancer Center.
 From September of 2005 to January 2009 he served as Commissioner of Food and Drugs where he championed an agenda to modernize the FDA by process improvement of the regulatory pathway for drugs and medical devices and by fostering creative projects, including FDA’s Critical Path Initiative (designed to bring modern tools of science to the product development process); work plans like the FDA’s Food Protection Plan; and most especially the nurturing of the workforce through initiatives, such as an Agency-wide fellowship program and development of a new integrated campus for the Agency in White Oak, Maryland.
 Under his leadership, the FDA experienced dramatic increases in resources enabling implementation of many new programs designed to strengthen the FDA in its mission to protect and promote public health.
 He has emphasized FDA’s role in working with external partners to assure quality throughout the entire life cycle of the products it regulates.